frederic-perez/AmE-dictionary/data/dictionary.md

 __scrumptious__
 __scrunch__ _v_ :three::hammer: (scrunched, scrunching) :two::hammer:
 __scrunchy__ _n_ (scrunchies) An elastic band covered with gathered fabric, used to fasten the hair, as in a ponytail.
+__scruple__ _n_ An uneasy feeling arising from conscience or principle that tends to hinder action. _Syn_ misgiving, qualm _Lady Macbeth is impatient with her husband’s scruples and goads him into killing the king._
 __scrupulously__
 __scrutinize__ _v_
 __scrutiny__ _n_ :two::hammer: